marcj/css-element-queries/README.md

  - All CSS selectors available.
 It uses the normal attribute selector.
  - Support for webkit/gecko/internet explorer.
  - `min-width`, `min-height`, `max-width` and `max-height` are yet supported.
+ - It works for almost all modification: HTML changes, inline styles, DOM mutation, CSS3 transitions.

 Example
 -------